alexkuc/wordpress-ci/README.md

 The folder `useful-scripts` contains a collection of Bash scripts which could be potentially useful to your needs.
 I have tried to make them as generic as possible but your requirements may require additional changes.

+### Configs

+The folder with the name `configs` contains various useful configs.
+Currently, it has only php.ini for both, development and production.
+To switch between them, modify `docker-compose.yml` file.

 ### File Manifest

 This section provides a quick glimpse of the folders/files and their purpose: